bahrus/xtal-element/README.md

 # xtal-element

 <details>
-<summary>Target Audience</summary>

-**NB**:  Major changes in progress.
+    <summary>Mission Statement</summary>

+xtal-element provides

-xtal-element provides an opinionated "pattern" for creating a web component.
+1. An opinionated "pattern" for creating a web component.
 It does this by providing a handful of utility functions and classes, which facilitate the process.
+2. A base class which implements a combination of these  functions, resulting in less boilerplate.

 The great thing about web components is that they are the web equivalent of Martin Luther King's "I have a dream" speech.
 Little web components built with tagged template literals can connect with little web components built with Elm, and web components will be judged by the content they provide, rather than superficial internal technical library choices.